fenixkz/rl_journey/Lesson-3/theory.md

 This naturally leads us to the next major branch of deep RL: **policy-based methods** and **actor-critic algorithms**.
 These methods directly learn policies rather than value functions, opening the door to continuous control, more sample-efficient learning, and sophisticated exploration strategies.

 As we prepare for this next chapter, remember that the journey from tabular Q-learning to sophisticated deep RL algorithms like DQN represents one of the most remarkable achievements in modern AI.
-You now understand not just how these algorithms work, but why they were designed the way they were—and that understanding will serve as a solid foundation for everything that comes next.
+You now understand not just how these algorithms work, but why they were designed the way they were - and that understanding will serve as a solid foundation for everything that comes next.

-The transition from value-based to policy-based methods isn't about replacing what we've learned—it's about expanding our toolkit to handle an even broader range of challenges in the fascinating world of reinforcement learning.
+The transition from value-based to policy-based methods isn't about replacing what we've learned - it's about expanding our toolkit to handle an even broader range of challenges in the fascinating world of reinforcement learning.